mfherman/r-study-group/docs/basic_data_manip.md

 #> 1 21483 47.18008      46 2.980771
 ```

+so the general form of `summarize()` is `summarize(data, new_col_name = summary_function(variable))`.
+You can include as many summary variables as you want but adding new variables and summary functions after a comma.
+In the above example, we are creating four summary variables.
 One important note here is that I included `na.rm = TRUE` in the `mean()` and `median()` function calls.
 This ensures that any missing or `NA` data is dropped when computing the summary statistics.
 In this case, I know there is some missing data, so if we hadn't included `na.rm = TRUE`, the result would be `NA` because R does not know how to average missing data.

 Next up is a simple, but powerful tool to extend the `summarize()` function: `group_by()`.
 Using this function we can generate grouped data summaries.
 So now we will calculate the same summary statistics as before, but instead of for the whole dataset, we will get means and medians by race.